clairesunstudio/slidev-dataviz/week3.md

 <!-- Last week was very information-dense.
 We didn’t get to play a lot in Observable.
 This week we will be making up for that and spend most of the time in Observable doing exercises and applying what we've learned from last week.

 Quick recap
-We went through a lot of the basic charts and their purposes - some are common options for qualitative and quantitative data, some are accurate data representations, and are good tools for exploratory analysis - finding patterns and trends, like scatter plots, histogram, some are mostly meant for more of a visual overview like pie chart, stream graph, usually used for explanary purposes.
+We went through a lot of the basic charts and their purposes - some are common options for qualitative and quantitative data, some are accurate data representations, and are good tools for exploratory analysis - finding patterns and trends, like scatter plots, histogram, some are mostly meant for more of a visual overview like pie chart, stream graph, dot matrix, pictogram, usually used for explanary purposes.

 We talked about structured data, and how to get them from the internet into Observable, and preprocess them for data visualization.